-Low Emission Development Strategies (LEDS) that target the AFOLU sector can help with this.
-LEDS involves an inclusive process of collecting information on current sources of emissions, identifying, analyzing and prioritizing opportunities to reduce emissions, followed by implementation and ongoing adaptive management.
-A number of tools and resources for developing AFOLU LEDS have already been developed3, along with a number of example AFOLU LEDS in the region.
+Low emission development strategies that target the AFOLU sector can help with this.
+Such strategies involve an inclusive process of collecting information on current sources of emissions; identifying, analyzing, and prioritizing opportunities to reduce emissions; followed by implementation and ongoing adaptive management.
+A number of tools and resources for developing AFOLU LEDS have already been developed82 along with a number of example AFOLU LEDS in the region.